Healthy Reese’s Fudge (Chocolate-Coated Peanut Butter Fudge)

-Here is a nutrition label comparison between the original Hershey’s fudge recipe and the healthified Desserts with Benefits recipe:
+Here is a nutrition label comparison between the original Hershey’s fudge recipe and my healthified recipe:

 I’m speechless.
 Seriously.
 I couldn’t defend Hershey’s, my ex-love, even if I tried — trans fats, a ton of sugar, fat, calories… no thanks.

 LOOK!
 LOOK!
 It’s a bird, it’s a plane, it’s … (Secretly) Healthy Reese’s Fudge!!